Don't Know Much

 Dear Teachers, Librarians, and other History Educators,

-There is a lot of history to talk about.
+There is always a lot of history to talk about.
 Presidents.
 Slavery.
 Pandemics.
 Civics.
 Democracy.

 You may request a virtual visit on the topic of “Democracy and Dictatorships,” the subject of my book, STRONGMAN: The Rise of Five Dictators and the Fall of Democracy (Holt Books, October 6, 2020).
 The book provides accounts of five of the most murderous dictators in modern history: Mussolini, Hitler, Stalin, Mao Zedong, and Saddam Hussein.

-In the wake of the election and the events of January 6, 2021, the issue of civic engagement is more important than ever.
-I hope to speak with Middle School and High School students and their teachers about what democracy is, what threatens democracy today, and how to protect it.
+After the events of January 6, 2021, the enormous impact of recent Supreme Court decisions, and the current presidential campaign, the issue of civic engagement is more important than ever.
+I will speak with Middle School and High School students and their teachers about what democracy is, what threatens democracy today, and how to protect it.

 In it, I tell the stories of five people who were enslaved by four American presidents — Washington, Jefferson, Madison, and Andrew Jackson.